- Diseases, Disorders & Conditions

 Imagine having one, and one of your children is with you, and must walk next to you while being pushed in a wheelchair to your doctor who is across the street.
 THIS HAS HAPPENED TO ME!!

 Imagine being unemployed for two years, FINALLY finding work, and after a month of being employed, you have a seizure with NO HEALTH INSURANCE, and you lose the job because you cannot get back on seizure medications in a timely manner to keep your employers happy.
-I also lost a tooth in this episode, it was put back in the Emergency Room, but I still had to have two crowns put in.
+I also lost a tooth in this episode, it was put back in while in the Emergency Room, but I still had to have two crowns put in.
 Drinking protein shakes when you are hypoglycemic is NOT an easy thing to do.
 It was quite a shaky time for me.

 Imagine finally finding that job, and after two years of being seizure free, you have a seizure in front of your client, who calls his employers managers for assistance.
 When you assess yourself you find that you have no choice, you INVOLUNTARILY soiled your pants, which tends to happen when a person has a epileptic episode.
-Therefore, I called my parents and my dad dropped off my mother, with a set of clean pair of bottoms, and then my mother drove my car home.
+Therefore, I called my parents and my dad dropped off my mother, with a set of clean pair of bottoms, and then my mother drove us home in my car.
 I had to leave the client two hours earlier than planned, and go home.
 THIS HAS HAPPENED TO ME!!

 Imagine both your parents ending up in the hospital, one finds out he has pneumonia, with a 103 fever, but because he got into the exam room first, he did not have to stay the night.
 However, your mother, who was diagnosed with an upper respiratory infection, had to stay for breathing treatments.
 I contacted my doctor, and told her what was going on with my parents and she gave me a script for antibiotics.
 However, I was just as sick.
 I felt dizzy, sat in my recliner and had a seizure.
 THIS HAS HAPPENED TO ME!!!
 Epileptics have to be conscious of how they feel.
 Any type of ailment can trigger an episode.